-At Khalsa V.A.
-Primary School we aim to create an ethos where the use of physical restraint will not be necessary.
-It if becomes necessary in exceptional circumstances to use physical restraint, it should be an act of care and not a punishment.
+At Khalsa Primary School we aim to create an ethos where the use of physical restraint will not be necessary.
+If it becomes necessary in exceptional circumstances to use physical restraint, it should be an act of care and not a punishment.